StreakyCobra/raposfly/README.md

 power cable, and restart the Raspberry Pi by pluging again the power cable (not the ethernet cable though).
 With this you would be in a situation that

-You should now be able to access the store website by typing `raposfly/` in a browser from a client connected through Wifi!
+You should now be able to access the store website by typing `raposfly.shop` in a browser from a client connected through Wifi!

 # Version numbers